-Data displayed satisfied using The percentage of database page I/O requests that were the buffer cache (and therefore the database did not have to eads), over the course of the selected time range. available for u percentage of The number of times that a requested section was not se and had to be loaded into the package cache, as a the total number of times that a section was requested, over the selected time range.
+Data displayed sati al BP (%).
+The percentage of database page I/O requests that were sfied using the buffer cache (and therefore the database did not have to form disk reads), over the course of the selected time range. ava per ckage (%).
+The number of times that a requested section was not ilable for use and had to be loaded into the package cache, as a centage of the total number of times that a section was requested, over course of the selected time range.